cc32d9/eosio_light_api/README.md

 * Retrieve all accounts in all known EOS networks dependent on a public key:
  `http://apihost.domain/api/key/KEY`

-* `http://apihost.domain/api/sync/eos` returns a plain text with delay in seconds that this server's blockchain database is behind the real time, and a status: OK if the delay is within 180 seconds, or 'OUT_OF_SYNC' otherwise.

 * `http://apihost.domain/api/tokenbalance/eos/ACCOUNT/CONTRACT/TOKEN`
   returns a plain text with numeric output indicating the token balance.
 Zero is returned if the token is not present or does not